fbieberly/ORBCOMM-receiver/README.md

 1. First run the _update_orbcomm_tle.py_ script to get the latest two-line elements for the orbcomm satellites.
 2. Update latitude and longitude of your receiver in _CONFIG.py_
 3. Run _realtime_receiver.py_
-    a.
-If there is no satellite overhead it will tell you how long the wait is.
+    1. If there is no satellite overhead it will tell you how long the wait is.
-    b.
-I recommend you use [gPredict] to know where the ORBCOMM satellites are.
+    1. I recommend you use [gPredict] to know where the ORBCOMM satellites are.
-    c.
-Note that not all the ORBCOMM satellites still transmit.
+    1. Note that not all the ORBCOMM satellites still transmit.
 Look in _sat_db.py_ to see the active ones.

 [gPredict]: http://gpredict.oz9aec.net/